 At SJSU, program planning is a future-oriented process based on program assessment.
 Programs use this information to develop five-year action plans guiding decisions in a variety of areas such as curriculum revision and development, scholarship, resource management, faculty and staff hiring, student recruitment and retention, and interaction with the community.

-Program planning is required for all SJSU programs every five years, or the semester after external accreditation reviews if the cycle is seven years or fewer (University Policy F03-4).
+Program planning is required for all SJSU programs every seven years (five years prior to Fall 2017), or the semester after professional external accreditation reviews, if the cycle is seven years or fewer (University Policy S17-11).
 It is typically done at the department level, but is occasionally done on a program, school, or college level depending on unique circumstances.
 All programs in the unit must be included in the program plan, including baccalaureate degrees, minors, graduate degrees, certificate, and credential programs.

 Program Plan Responsibility